oguzcancelik/recathon/README.md

 ### 2. Spotify Api Configuration

 Recathon depends on the Spotify Web Api for music recommendation.
-You should have a valid access token to able to run the project.
+You should have a valid access token to be able to run the project.

 Visit [Spotify's official documentation](https://developer.spotify.com/documentation/web-api/) for more detailed information.